sd8295642/Project-1/readme.md

+This is a simple trip planning app that stores user input and displays it on the page.
+This project was created by Luis Aldaz, Clarence, Butler, Shannon Dardis, Reid Herrera, and Guillermo Saenz.

 User Story
 As a user, I want to view a webpage with destinations for a Texas vacation and then build a trip outline and save it to my trips page